seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part2-App-Router.md

 Child Components
 ```

 Modern web applications are not collections of pages.

-They are living user interfaces where stable pieces remain mounted while only the changing pieces update.
+They are **living user interfaces** where stable pieces remain mounted while only the changing pieces update.

-That single mental model explains almost everything in the App Router.
+That single mental model explains almost everything in the App Router:

----
+- why folders become routes,
+- why layouts exist and persist,
+- why `params` can be a `Promise`,
+- and why performance and UX improve when you update only the necessary branches of the UI tree. [en.nextjs](https://en.nextjs.im/docs/app)

+***

 # Up Next — Part 3: Understanding `app/layout.tsx`

 In the next lesson, we will explore:

-* why every Next.js application requires a root layout
+- why every Next.js application requires a root layout
-* how `<html>` and `<body>` work
+- how `<html>` and `<body>` work in App Router
-* what `React.ReactNode` really means
+- what `React.ReactNode` really means in practice
-* how providers work
+- how providers plug into layouts
-* how themes work
-* how fonts work
+- how themes and fonts integrate with the shell
-* how modern applications build persistent application shells
+- and how modern applications build **persistent application shells** that feel instant and continuous. [dev](https://dev.to/prateekshaweb/nextjs-app-router-for-beginners-pages-layouts-and-navigation-4kd)